Adult ADHD Diagnosis and Treatment

 Dr. Lenard Adler, our guest, is the author of the book Scattered Minds: Hope and Help for Adults with Attention Deficit Hyperactivity Disorder.

-The transcript covers diagnosis and treatment of Adult ADHD.
+The transcript covers the diagnosis and treatment of Adult ADHD.

 Natalie is the HealthyPlace.com moderator.